After You Leave

 If you are providing regular care for a relative or friend you may find that you need some help yourself.
-The kind of help we can offer includes arranging someone else to look after the person you’re caring for to give you a break, or putting you in touch with other carers to share experiences.
-You will need to undergo a carer’s needs assessment - find out more.
+The kind of help we can offer includes arranging someone else to look after the person you are caring for to give you a break, or putting you in touch with other carers to share experiences.
+You will need to undergo a carer’s needs assessment - find out more

 You may be entitled to certain benefits if you are ill or if you are a carer.
-Find out more information at:
+You can find more information at: